stefan-zobel/JAMU/README.md

 ### Matrix size limitations

 Matrices in *JAMU* are internally backed by 1-dimensional Java arrays in column-major storage layout which get passed to the *C* BLAS / LAPACK routines from Intel MKL (in a no-copy fashion).
 As such, the total size of a matrix is constrained by the maximum length of a Java array.
-In other words, if your matrix dimension `n x m` gets beyond `2^31 - 1` you can't use JAMU.
+In other words, if your matrix dimension `m x n` gets beyond `2^31 - 1` you can't use JAMU.

 ### Where it shines